Lolo Plá

-Manuel "Lolo" Coronado Plá (born 7 April 1993) is a Spanish professional footballer who plays as an attacking midfielder.
+Manuel "Lolo" Coronado Plá (born 7 April 1993) is a Spanish professional footballer who plays as a forward.

-Having spent his early career at Valladolid in La Liga, Lugo in Segunda División and Benfica B in the Portuguese Segunda Liga, he played most of it in the lower leagues of his country.
-He made 165 appearances and scored 36 goals in the Spanish third tier, in service of eight clubs.
+Having spent his early career at Valladolid in La Liga, Lugo in the Segunda División and Benfica B in the Portuguese Segunda Liga, he played most of it in the lower leagues of his country.
+He made 157 appearances and scored 36 goals in the Spanish third tier, in service of eight clubs.

 Club career

 Valladolid

 Born in Mérida, Extremadura, Plá began his career with Real Valladolid's youth sides, and made his senior debut in 2010–11 for the B team in the Tercera División.
 On 20 August 2012, he appeared in his first official game with the main squad, playing the last four minutes in a 1–0 La Liga away win over Real Zaragoza, the first matchday of the season.

 Benfica

 Plá signed for S.L.
 Benfica in Portugal on 2 August 2013 in spite of being threatened by his former club, which later led to compensation as his link was not severed by mutual consent.
 He was assigned to the reserves and played his first match for them on the 26th, coming from the bench in the 81st minute of the Segunda Liga home fixture against Portimonense S.C. and scoring the final goal in a 3–0 victory.

 On 30 August 2014, Plá was loaned to Segunda División's CD Lugo on a season-long deal.
 The following summer, he joined Segunda División B side Cádiz CF also on loan.